voycey/cakephp-salesforce/README.md

 ## Interfacing with other Salesforce Items

-This should simply be a case of extending "SalesforceTable" rather than Table with your chosen Item (e.g. Account)
+This should simply be a case of extending "SalesforcesTable" rather than Table with your chosen Item (e.g. Account)

 ```php
     <?php